stellasphere/eobject/README.md

 `/users/add?firstname=example@example.com` - Will Not Work

 ### Pulling arguments from the request body
-eobject also has the option of pulling argument data from a JSON-formatted body of a HTTP request.
-This functionality can be enabled via the `acceptbodyfunctionarguments` option in the [settings] (#settings-options).
+eobject also has the option of pulling argument data from a JSON-formatted body of a HTTP request. **This functionality must be enabled via the `acceptbodyfunctionarguments` option in the [settings] (#settings-options) in order to be used.**

 Although having a body for other types of requests is theoretically valid, eobject only accepts common practice request bodies in PUT, POST and PATCH requests.